LSU-UE5/UE5-Materials/illumination/README.md

 ##### `Step 13.`\|`UE5MAT`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

-Now open up **M_Opaque_MSRAO** and select the **MF_BaseTexture** node.
+Now open up **M_Emissive_MSRAO** and select the **MF_BaseTexture** node.
 Make sure that **ScaleEmissive** and **UseBaseColorAlpha** are set to `true`.
 Now the emissive color is one of the few channels that can take a value that is greater than `1`.
 This adjusts how bright the object is.
 A TV screen is a lot less emissive than a light bulb.
 So play with values and see how the shader changes.
 Leave the default value at `10`.

 ![create mi_spotlight and move to props folder](images/testScalar.png)